joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/04/13/dining/baked-fish-and-chips-recipe.html

 **Prospect Ryan Greene signs with Blackhawks after Frozen Four**\
-`Green, a 6-foot-1, 195-pound center, is expected to make his NHL debut on Monday.`\
+`Green, a 6-foot-1, 195-pound two-way center, is expected to make his NHL debut on Monday.`\
 https://nytimes.com/athletic/6270002/2025/04/13/blackhawks-ryan-greene-nhl-contract/

 **‘The Last of Us’ Review: On the Road Again**\
 `Season 2 of HBO’s zombie drama begins with Joel and Ellie safe and settled.
 One guess how long that lasts.`\
 https://nytimes.com/2025/04/13/arts/television/the-last-of-us-review.html

-**Read the Results of President Trump’s Medical Report**\
+**Read the Report on President Trump’s Annual Physical Exam**\
 `The White House released the results of President Trump’s annual physical examination on Sunday.`\
 https://nytimes.com/interactive/2025/04/13/us/1.html